Brackenfield SEND School has achieved Bronze BERT award status.

 Harmful sexual behaviours (HSB) are developmentally inappropriate sexual behaviour displayed by children and young people which is harmful or abusive.

 Peer-on-peer sexual abuse is a form of HSB where sexual abuse takes place between children of a similar age or stage of development.
-Child-on-child sexual abuse is a form of HSB that takes place between children of any age or stage of development.

-Problematic sexual behaviour (PSB) is developmentally inappropriate or socially unexpected sexualised behaviour which doesn’t have an overt element of victimisation or abuse.
+Problematic sexual behaviour (PSB) is developmentally inappropriate or socially unexpected, sexualised behaviour which doesn’t have an overt element of victimisation or abuse.

 For more information please click here for NSPCC advice.